The Modern Engineer's Toolbox

 Toolbox of a modern day structural engineers.
 A weird mélange of software and tools

-Evidently the job description of a structural engineer has changed over the years.
-Modern engineers rely on advanced FEM software, intricate spreadsheets, Rhino, acres of grasshopper scripts, BIM, Python, Tekla, Speckle, and an assortment of tools that all sound like gibberish to any engineer born before the 1970s.
+Engineers of the past relied on slide rules, nomographs, and straight edges.
+Modern engineers rely on FEM software, intricate spreadsheets, acres of grasshopper scripts.
+Python, Rhino, Tekla, Speckle, Karamba, MathCAD - an assortment of tools that sounds like gibberish to any engineer born before the 1970s.

-Modern building projects require the design of thousands of elements, checking each for dozens of failure modes under hundreds of load cases, through multiple design iterations.
+Today’s building projects require the design of thousands of elements, checking each for dozens of failure modes, under hundreds of load cases3, repetitively through an inexplicable number of iterations.
 We need to keep track of all this data, process it, visualize it, save it to a database, automate it, parametrize it, transfer it between software.

 Gone are the days of paper, pencils, and calculators.
 Nowadays, engineers are preoccupied with data, algorithms, and python.